On Dimension-Varying Control Systems: A Universal State Space Approach: Equivalent Switching System

 \subsection{Stabilization with Switching Jumps}

 This subsection considers the stabilization again.
-Unlike the stabilization with continuous trajectories discussed in subsection sub-section 4.4, now we assume the switching jumps are allowed.
+Unlike the stabilization with continuous trajectories discussed in subsection 4.4, we now allow switching jumps.
 The Dirac function is used to formulate the jump.
-Moreover, if the additional switching impulses are considered as in \cite{xue22}, they can be formulated as additional Drac functions.
+Moreover, if the additional switching impulses are considered as in \cite{xue22}, they can be formulated as additional Dirac functions.
 We use an example to describe it.

 \begin{exa} Consider $\Sigma=\{\Sigma_1\subset \R^2,\Sigma_2\subset \R^3\}$, where